Lesa's course directory

 Respect for Each Other:

 The instructor wants ALL students to feel welcome and encouraged to participate in this course.
 There is no such thing as a “stupid” question (or answer).
 All course participants—enrolled students and auditing visitors—should always feel welcome to ask whatever questions will be helpful in helping them understand the course content.
 Questions or comments are welcome at any point during class (aloud or using the zoom chat window), in office hours, over email, or in individual appointments with the instructor (available by request).
-Students with disabilities or who have any special needs are encouraged to contact the instructor for a confidential discussion of their individual needs for academic accommodation.
+Students with disabilities or who have any special circumstances are encouraged to contact the instructor for a confidential discussion of their individual needs for academic accommodation.

-All participants are welcome to attend class via zoom instead of in person for any reason at any time.
-If you do attend class in person, the University of Iowa strongly encourages everyone to be vaccinated against COVID-19 and to wear a face mask in all classroom settings and during in-person office hours.
-If it possible that you have been exposed to COVID-19 or any other illness, please DO NOT attend class in person!
-Similarly, if the instructor has been exposed to illness or the weather prohibits safe travel to class, the course will move to a temporary zoom-only format to protect all course participants.
 When using zoom, please provide the name you wish for us to call you inside your zoom account (i.e., so that it appears on your window while in use).
-Student use of cameras and microphones while on zoom is also encouraged but not required (out of respect for your privacy and/or limited bandwidth).
-Please note that class video recordings streamed to YouTube will NOT include any video from course participants (only the class audio and screen share from the instructor will be captured).
-Participants who do not wish for their audio to be captured can use the zoom chat window (which also allows for private direct messages to the instructor).
+Student use of cameras and microphones while on zoom is also encouraged but not required (out of respect for your privacy and/or limited internet).
+Please note that class video recordings posted to YouTube will NOT include any video from course participants (only the class audio and screen share from the instructor will be captured).
+Participants who do not wish for their audio to be captured can use the zoom chat window (which also allows for private direct messages to the instructor), even while attending in person.

 The University of Iowa is committed to making the class environment (in person or online) a respectful and inclusive space for people of all gender, sexual, racial, religious, and other identities.
 Toward this goal, students are invited to optionally share the names and pronouns they would like their instructors and advisors to use to address them.
 The University of Iowa prohibits discrimination and harassment against individuals on the basis of race, class, gender, sexual orientation, national origin, and other identity categories.
-For more information, contact the Office of Institutional Equity.
-Additional university guidelines about classroom behavior and other student resources are provided here, and the university acknowledgement of land and sovereignty is here.
+For more information, contact the Office of Civil Rights Compliance.
+Additional university guidelines about classroom behavior and other student resources are provided here, student complaint procedures are provided here, and the university acknowledgement of land and sovereignty is provided here.

 Respect for The Rest of Your World: